xfosdev/SpeedReader/README.md

 It improves your experience when browsing large number of similarly formatted
 web pages (e.g. reading *ALL* stories on a front page.)

-It eliminates many repetitive tasks such as link following, tab handling,
+By eliminates many repetitive tasks such as link following, tab handling,
-bookmarking and site backtracking.

-You get the whole story, in 3D, quickly.
+bookmarking and site backtracking, you get the whole story, in 3D, quickly.

 [@testacoda](https://twitter.com/testacoda "@testacoda"),